Bluefissure/nachos/README.md

 * During Lab8, I misunderstood the function of Exce() to Join().
 Thus some code of Join() are finished already (such as Save/Load memory when switching context).

-* If you have any problems, I'll be grateful if you can raise an issue or just push to this project.
+* If you have any problem, I'll be grateful if you can raise an issue or just push to this project.

-* Sorry for any bugs or mistakes in this project.
+* Sorry for any bug or mistake in this project.

 ##Use: